WHAT IS IT?

 - Steamed coconut rice gains a wonderful citrus scenting;

 - A couple of leaves added to coconut broken rice add fragrant depth;

-We use the term “Makrut” rather than Kafir because, as Veronica Vinje will tell you, the term “kafir” is a racial slur, coined centuries ago by Arab traders for black people across Africa.
-Kafir literally means “non-believer” or “infidel” in Arabic.
-Like the “N word” in the United States, the term is highly offensive to many, and it’s even legally actionable to use the word in reference to someone in South Africa.
+We use the term “Makrut” rather than Kaffir because, as Veronica Vinje will tell you, the term “kaffir” is a racial slur, coined centuries ago by Arab traders for black people across Africa.
+It literally means “non-believer,” or “infidel,” in Arabic.
+Like the “N word” in the United States, the term is highly offensive to those against whom it is aimed.
+It’s even legally actionable to use the word in reference to someone in South Africa.